Mobina-Zareiyan/morabe/README.md

 Morabe – Real Estate Investment Platform

+Welcome to Morabe!
-Morabe is a Django-based backend platform that enables users to invest in construction projects with flexibility.
-Admins can register projects that need funding, and users can purchase land in any quantity, even less than one square meter, based on their financial capacity.
-Investments generate digital assets that can later be sold to other users at prices approved by the admin.
+Morabe is a platform designed to make investing in construction projects easy and flexible.
+Admins can register projects that need funding, and users can invest in land in any amount they want—even less than one square meter.
+Every investment generates digital assets, which can later be sold to other users at prices approved by the admin.

-Features

-User Registration & Authentication
-Users must register and complete identity verification by uploading a short video of themselves.
-The admin approves each user before they can make purchases.

-Admin Panel
-A fully functional admin panel allows admins to manage projects, verify users, and upload progress updates (photos, area completed, supervisors, etc.).

-Flexible Land Investment
-Users can invest any amount in available projects, with a minimum purchase price that allows participation even with small budgets.

-Digital Asset Management
+What You Can Do on Morabe

+Register and Verify Your Identity
+Sign up, upload a short video for identity verification, and wait for the admin to approve your account.
+Once approved, you can start investing and trading.

+Invest in Land Easily
+Buy land in small or large amounts depending on your budget.
+The platform allows everyone to participate, even with minimal investment.

+Manage Your Digital Assets
-After investment, users receive digital assets representing their purchased land.
-They can sell portions of these assets to other users at prices approved by the admin.
+Every investment gives you digital assets representing your land.
+You can sell parts of these assets to other users at admin-approved prices.

-Real-Time Updates
-Transactions and asset ownership are updated in real-time.
-Project progress is periodically updated by the admin.
+Keep Track of Projects
+Admins regularly update project progress with photos, completed area, supervisors, and more.
+You can see the progress of the projects you invest in.

-Integrated Wallet & Payment Gateway
+Use Your Wallet & Payment Gateway
-Each user has a personal wallet that can be topped up via the ZarinPal payment gateway to facilitate land purchases.
+Each user has a personal wallet.
+You can top it up using the ZarinPal payment gateway and pay for your investments directly.

+Collaboration with Architecture Companies
+Architecture companies can request to join Morabe.
+The admin can invite selected companies to contribute and collaborate on projects.

 Tech Stack

 Backend: Python & Django REST Framework (DRF)

-Database: SQLite/PostgreSQL (configurable)
+Database: SQLite or PostgreSQL

 Authentication: JWT / Token-based

 Payment Gateway: ZarinPal

-Note: Frontend development is planned separately and is not included in this repository yet
+Note: Frontend development is planned separately and is not included in this repository yet.

-Project Status
+Current Status

-Currently, the project backend is under development.
-Only the DRF backend is implemented; frontend development will be completed separately.
-The features described above represent the planned full functionality.
+Morabe is actively under development.
+Right now, the backend (DRF) is functional, while the frontend will be developed separately.
+The features listed above represent the vision for the final product.

-Contribution

-This project is under active development.
-Contributions are welcome from developers familiar with Django REST Framework.